Monodromy and Irreducibility of Igusa Varieties: Introduction

-introduced in \cites{ZhouZhu}.
-In particular, when $G_{\mathbb{Q}_p}$ is split, the connected components of $\shgb$ are irreducible. \end{mainThm} Our proof uses the Mantovan product-formula \cite{MantovanPEL}, due to Hamacher-Kim \cites{HamacherKim} in this generality, and results of Chen-Kisin-Viehmann \cites{ChenKisinViehmann} and Zhou-Zhu \cites{ZhouZhu}.
-Theorems \ref{Thm:Monodromy} and \ref{Thm:Newton} were proven for Siegel modular varieties by Chai and Oort in their seminal paper \cites{ChaiOort}.
+introduced in \cite[Section 2.6]{ZhouZhu}.
+In particular, if $G_{\qp}$ is split, then the connected components of $\operatorname{Sh}_{G,[b]}$ are irreducible. \end{mainThm} Theorems \ref{Thm:Monodromy} and \ref{Thm:Newton} were proved for Siegel modular varieties by Chai and Oort in their seminal paper \cites{ChaiOort}.
 Amusingly, they prove irreducibility of Newton strata first, irreducibility of central leaves second and irreducibility of Igusa varieties last.
-Their proof of the Hecke orbit conjecture depends on the existence of hypersymmetric points.

-Our proofs also work when $G_{\mathbb{Q}_p}$ is only assumed to be quasi-split and split over a tamely ramified extension, under some additional assumptions, see Theorems \ref{Thm:Monodromy2} and \ref{Thm:Newton2} for precise versions of our main theorems in that generality.
-The assumption that $p$ does not divide the order of $W_G$ is relaxed there.
-For example, this assumption is not necessary for the Igusa tower over the $\mu$-ordinary locus.
-When $b$ is basic, the Igusa variety $\operatorname{Ig}_b$ is zero-dimensional and highly reducible, in which case it will have many more irreducible components than the Igusa varieties for non-basic Newton strata.
-This means that the theorem is false for products of Shimura varieties with $b$ basic in one factor and non-basic in the other; this is where the assumption that $G^{\text{ad}}$ is $\mathbb{Q}$-simple comes from.

-\begin{Rem} In recent work \cites{KretShin}, Kret and Shin also determine the irreducible components of Igusa varieties and deduce results about the discrete Hecke orbit conjecture.\footnote{Kret and Shin pointed out to us that there is a mistake in their proof of Lemma 8.1.1 in the current version of their paper.
-This lemma asserts that $H_C^{\text{ab}}=G^{\text{ab}}(\mathbb{Z}_p)$ for all central leaves $C$ and would imply the discrete Hecke orbit conjecture.} Their proof uses harmonic analysis and automorphic forms and is completely different from ours.
-They compute the $0$-th étale cohomology of $\operatorname{Ig}_b$ as a representation of $G(\afp) \times J_b(\mathbb{Q}_p)$ using the Langlands-Kottwitz method (\cite{KretShin}*{Theorem A}), and then determine the irreducible components of $\operatorname{Ig}_b$ using that computation.
-It should be possible to recover their computation of the $0$-th étale cohomology from Theorem \ref{Thm:Monodromy}; we plan to include this in future work. \end{Rem}
+\begin{Rem} In Section \ref{Sec:MainThm} we prove versions of our main theorems beyond the case that $K_p$ is hyperspecial.
+To be precise, we work with the Igusa varieties constructed by Hamacher--Kim, see \cite{HamacherKim}, over the Kisin--Pappas integral models of Shimura varieties of Hodge type, see \cite{KisinPappas}, when $K_p$ is a connected very special parahoric.
+See Theorems \ref{Thm:Monodromy2} and \ref{Thm:Newton2} for the more general versions of Theorems \ref{Thm:Monodromy} and \ref{Thm:Newton} and Corollary \ref{Cor:LeavesIrred2} for the general version of Corollary \ref{Cor:LeavesIrred}. \end{Rem} \begin{Rem} In recent work \cites{KretShin}, Kret and Shin also determine the irreducible components of Igusa varieties when $G_{\qp}$ is unramified, and they moreover prove the discrete Hecke orbit conjecture (Conjecture \ref{Conj:DiscreteHOWeak}).
+Their proof uses harmonic analysis and automorphic forms and is completely different from ours.
+They compute the $0$-th étale cohomology of $\operatorname{Ig}_{[b]}$ as a representation of $G(\afp) \times J_b(\qp)$ using the Langlands--Kottwitz method (\cite{KretShin}*{Theorem A}), and then determine the irreducible components of $\operatorname{Ig}_{[b]}$ using that computation.
+It might be possible to recover their computation of the $0$-th étale cohomology from Theorem \ref{Thm:Monodromy}, see Conjecture \ref{Conj:Igusa} and Question \ref{Q:ToriGeneratedGab}. \end{Rem}